maslovsa/cordova-plugin-rokomobi/README.md

 ## More Info

-For more information about RokoMobi integration[the documentation](http://docs.roko.mobi/docs/cordova)
+For more information about RokoMobi integration [the documentation](http://docs.roko.mobi/docs/cordova)